Looking for the best ant traps in 2019?

 If an ant problem persists or returns after a period, such as a seasonal problem, it is important not to continue to use the exact same kind of ant bait.
 This is because the ants can develop a resistance to the active ingredient in the bait being used.
 Switching out the ant traps used with one infestation for a different one to treat a different infestation is a good idea.
 Be sure to read the packaging of the products used to ensure a different active ingredient is used when making such a switch.

 Ant traps can be a great way to reduce your ant problem.
-Below are my top recommendations,
+Below are our top recommendations,

 The design of the container is patented by the manufacturer and is meant to prevent the bait from drying out.
 The active ingredient is Borax and the company says the design and bait mixture is specifically made to attack worker ants.